-FIEs may employ foreign nationals for managerial or technical roles if there are no suitable Vietnamese citizens.

-In addition to the issues discussed below, foreign employees may be subject to Vietnam labor law.
-See Section [22] "Labor Law" for an outline of Vietnam labor law.
+Vietnamese employers may employ foreign nationals for managerial or technical roles if there are no suitable Vietnamese citizens.
+In addition to the issues discussed below, foreign employees may be subject to Vietnam employment regulations.
+See Section [21] "Employment regulations" for an outline of Vietnam employment regulations.